U3A BRISBANE

 Tutor: John Van Der Werff

 This class is based on the 'Move It or Lose It' motto.
-It incorporates: Cardio - walking and exercises; Flexibility and Balance - exercises; Strength - light weights; and how well do we eat and sleep?
+It incorporates: Cardio - walking exercises; Flexibility and Balance - exercises; Strength - light weights; and how well do we eat and sleep?
 We start slowly and gently and progress to building our fitness for life.
 Classes will be held in Perrin Park on Monday, Wednesday and Friday mornings.
 Come one, two or three days each week.
-Register your interest for a Term 2 2024 start by enrolling this term.
-Start date is Monday 15 April.
+To attend more than one class, you need to enrol in each of the classes you wish to attend.
+Start date for the Monday class is Monday 15 April.

 Venue: Perrin Park Toowong